-How to Minimize Taxes in Retirement
+How to Reduce Your Taxes in Retirement

 You spend most of your life working, saving, and planning for retirement.
 The last thing you want is to give a large portion of your savings to the IRS.
 But that’s what will happen if you go into retirement without making tax planning a major part of your retirement saving.
 Financial advisers will tell you that earning and saving is only a portion of your retirement planning.
 The other part is working with a financial planner to make your savings as tax efficient as possible.

 Do you know what is taxable and what isn’t?
-If you’re thinking that everything is taxable, you’re largely right but to build your retirement tax planning playbook, you need to go deeper.
+If you’re thinking that everything is taxable, you’re largely right.
+But to build your retirement tax planning playbook, you need to go deeper.
 Proper tax planning involves knowing exactly how much taxable income you earn.
 Here are the basics:

 - Regular Investments: If you sell investments, any gains are taxable that year and are counted as part of your annual income.
 This could include brokerage accounts, real estate, bank products, and a host of other assets.